220th Siege Battery, Royal Garrison Artillery: Spring Offensive

 Throughout March preparations continued to meet the anticipated German attack, with 220th Siege Bty digging new positions at Clastres.
 The German Spring Offensive was launched on 21 March with a massive bombardment.
 Clastres came under shellfire, communications with 66th Bde broke down, and the battery posted Lewis guns for local defence in case of a German breakthrough.
 During the day the battery fired over 1000 rounds on targets given by the infantry division HQ in Clastres.
 Two officers and 14 other ranks of 325th Siege Bty who arrived for training were immediately in action with 220th; the battery also gathered stragglers from both the RGA and Royal Field Artillery who had lost their guns.
 At 14.30 III Corps HA HQ sent orders for 220th Siege Bty to pull out and to find a new position at the sugar factory at Flavy-le-Martel across the Crozat Canal where III Corps was going to make a stand; two FWD lorries went up to move the battery one section at a time.
 The first despatch rider taking the orders to the battery was blown off his motorcycle by a shell, but a second got through with the orders at 17.10 while 56th Bde's signal officer went round the billets to gather all the men of the battery and get them to the sugar factory.
 Four more FWDs and the battery's own lorries arrived and the move began, with a small guard left on the ammunition until they were ordered back.
-Other men of the battery on duty at an ammunition dump at La Motte became prisoners of war.220th Siege Bty report, 21–31 March 1918, in 56th Bde War Diary.
+Other men of the battery on duty at an ammunition dump at La Motte became prisoners of war.